 And there’s more good news…

-While we’ve been led to believe that eating pasta means lots of unnecessary calories and weight gain, this research found that’s not quite the case…
+While we’ve been led to believe that eating pasta means consuming lots of unnecessary calories and gaining weight, this research found that’s not quite the case…

-The team discovered that adult pasta eaters have lower daily intakes of saturated fats and added sugars than their non-pasta eating counterparts.
+The team discovered that adult pasta eaters have lower daily intakes of saturated fats and added sugars compared to their non-pasta-eating counterparts.
 And pasta-loving kids eat less saturated fat and total fats each day than kids who avoid spaghetti.

 The research also revealed that people who eat pasta consume no more calories per day than those who avoid it.
-And for women, eating pasta might actually be beneficial when it comes to maintaining a healthy weight.
+For women, eating pasta may actually be beneficial in maintaining a healthy weight.

 That’s because pasta consumption in adult females was associated with: